-The Republic’s second President, Mirabeau Lamar, had a much bolder vision for
+The Republic’s second President, Mirabeau Lamar, had a much bolder

-expansion of the Republic of Texas all the way to
+eventual expansion of the Republic of Texas all the way to

 the Pacific Ocean.
 Lamar also refused to shy away from conflict with

 to achieve his goals.
 In his 1838 inaugural address the second president

-of the Republic made it clear where he stood as far as relations with Mexico
+of the Republic made it clear where he stood as far as relations with

-let the sword do its work.”
+sword, let the sword do its work.”

 of Velasco, one open to public scrutiny and the other kept secret,

 were signed by Santa Anna after the Battle

 of San Jacinto.
 In the public treaty the Mexican dictator recognized

 not the Nueces River as Mexico